Let me read one more little passage from this three-year-old autopsy report prepared by the GOP establishment.

 They do report that his lead is more than doubled, but they don't give you the number.

-You have to run the numbers yourself, which of course we did here.
+You have to run the numbers yourself, which, of course, we did here.

 But the NBC News version is what I want to get to first here.

-He's the first choice of 33% of National Republican primary voters, highest ever in this poll.
+He's the first choice of 33% of national Republican primary voters, highest ever in this poll.

 Ted Cruz next at 20, Marco Rubio at 13, Ben Carson at 12.

-Chris Christie Jeb Bush tied at five.
+Chris Christie, Jeb Bush tied at 5.

 So Trump and Cruz have 53% of the vote between them, which is a nightmare.